When to Surrender in Blackjack?

 In online blackjack games, surrendering is typically straightforward:

-• User Interface: Online platforms will have a clear button or option labeled "Surrender" which the player can click after the initial deal.
+• User Interface: Online platforms will have a clear button or option labelled "Surrender" which the player can click after the initial deal.

 • Automated Process: The system automatically calculates and forfeits half of the player's bet, and the round ends for the player.